-It makes sense when you opt for healthy juicing for weight loss.
-However, to lose belly fat, you should consider fresh juices with low sugar content.
+To lose belly fat, you need to eat a healthy balanced diet and incorporate other behaviors such as exercise, limiting alcohol, reducing stress, and getting enough sleep.
+You can include some juice, though you should consider fresh juices with lower sugar content.
 It would help to look for juice recipes that are heavy on veggies and light on fruits.

-A healthy, low-sugar juice must have cucumbers, spinach, kale, and celery.
+A healthy, low-sugar juice can include cucumbers, spinach, kale, and celery.
 Also, you should limit the number of drinks to one 8 oz glass daily.